Table of Contents

 Reasons for talent hoarding

-The scale of the problem appears to be universal, cutting across company size, locations, industries, and success measures of revenue, growth, profitability, and market share.
+The scale of the problem appears universal, cutting across company size, locations, industries, and success measures such as revenue, growth, profitability, and market share.
 Lateral mobility rates alone are reported to be only 8% per year, with only 25% of companies reporting theirs above 15%.
 Such a low level of annual transfers is depressingly low, even when adding in SHRM’s estimated 6% average promotion rate.
 That begs the question about the most common reasons for talent hoarding and the associated lack of internal movement across companies.

 Managerial (mis)behavior